harshaanth/SQL-Project-2---High-Frequency-Customer-Percentage-Analysis/README.md

 The main query calculates the ratio of high-frequency customers to the total number of distinct customers who placed any orders in the same period.
 The ratio is then multiplied by 1.00 to ensure floating-point division and rounded to two decimal points for accuracy.

-# Order of execution for your SQL query:
+# Order of execution for SQL query:

 FROM clause: